Synthetic details for browser monitors

 When a monitor fails, screenshots for every failing execution (SCoE) are available on the Multidimensional analysis page.

 Dynatrace Managed version 1.216+ On new installations of Dynatrace Managed version 1.216+, browser monitor screenshots are stored locally and served from the Managed Cluster, not the Amazon S3 bucket.
 This applies to screenshots from all locations (public or private).
-If you don't have a newly installed 1.216+ Managed installation and wish to enable Cluster screenshot storage, contact Dynatrace ONE by selecting the chat button in the Dynatrace menu bar.
+If you don't have a newly installed 1.216+ Managed installation and wish to enable Cluster screenshot storage, contact a Dynatrace product expert.

 The Availability card shows overall availability across all monitor locations, with annotations for global/local outages and global/local missing data (as when the monitor is disabled).